amirweiss15/academic-kickstart/content/home/publications.md

 ## **Conference Papers** ##

+•	Kari, D., Singer, A. C., Vishnu, H. and **Weiss, A.**, “Underwater Acoustic Localization via Gradient-Based Optimization”, accepted for publication in _Proc. of Meetings on Acoustics (POMA)_, June 2023.

 •	**Weiss, A.**, Lancho, A., Bu, Y. and Wornell, G. W., “A Bilateral Bound on the Mean-Square Error for Estimation in Model Mismatch”, accepted for publication in _Proc. of IEEE Int.
 Symposium on Information Theory (ISIT)_, Apr.
 2023. [arXiv](https://arxiv.org/pdf/2305.08207.pdf)

 •	**Weiss, A.**, Singer, A. C. and Wornell, G. W., “[Towards Robust Data-Driven Underwater Acoustic Localization: A Deep CNN Solution with Performance Guarantees for Model Mismatch](https://ieeexplore.ieee.org/abstract/document/10094981)”, accepted for publication in _Proc. of IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, Feb.
 2023.  {{% staticref "files/DLOC_supp_mat_ICASSP2023.zip" "newtab" %}}Supplementary Material{{% /staticref %}}. [arXiv](https://arxiv.org/pdf/2305.17920.pdf)